apereo/cas/docs/cas-server-documentation/installation/Configuring-SSO.md

 ## Required Service

 CAS may be configured to require the user to authenticate from an application before access can be granted to all other registered services.
-Once CAS find a record for the required application as part of the single sign-on session records, it will permit authentication attempts by all other services until the single sign-on session is destroyed.
+Once CAS finds a record for the required application as part of the single sign-on session records, it will permit authentication attempts by all other services until the single sign-on session is destroyed.